belladu0201/Deep_RL_Recommender_System/README.md

 3) **Increase capacity of computational resources**: Currently we're limiting our feature item matrix to top 500 / 600 features and 5 epochs due to computational constraints, but having access to more GPUs and storage could be beneficial for improving model performance.
 Additionally, training the model on more transactional / events data could also lead to better performance.

-## Contribution (Task A: CQL loss; Task B: Item/User Features)
+## Contribution (Task: Item/User Features)
-- Elisa Chen: Source Code Modification & Model Training
+- Elisa Chen: Source Code Modification for hRNN & Model Training for RR & H&M Data
-- Beibei Du: EDA & Preprorcessing of RetailRocket Data
+- Beibei Du: EDA & Preprocessing of RetailRocket Data; CQL Loss exploration.
-- Aditya John: Source Code Modification & Model Training
+- Aditya John: Source Code Modification for hRNN & Model Training for RR
-- Medha Sreenivasan: EDA & Preprocessing of H&M Data
+- Medha Sreenivasan: EDA & Preprocessing of H&M Data; Model Training for H&M Data

 ## Reference